gitlabhq/gitlab-runner/docs/executors/docker.md

 - `<short-token>` is a shortened version of the Runner's token (first 8 letters)
-- `<concurrent-id>` is a unique number, identifying the local job ID on the particular Runner in context of the project
+- `<concurrent-id>` is a unique number, identifying the local job ID on the particular runner in context of the project

 ## The privileged mode